cataspratley/msg-iberia/README.md

    `npm test`

+---

+- The app is working as it needed: add and delete row, edit cell and save the edition or discarding.
+- I didn't do a lot of styling because I'm not so creative, it's as simple as possible but functionally.
+- I did some unit tests.
+- Some improvements can be done as create a button group (Edit, Confirm, Discard, Add Row) into a separate component, so can be reusable

+---

 ### Future Improvements

 - **Dynamic Header**: Header that depends on the type of entry in each column where the table header adapts based on the data types provided for each column